Artin Approximation: Approximation with constraints

 By Example \ref{diff}, $\wdh{y}(x)$ is a solution of this differential equation if and only if there exist $\wdh{y}(x)$, $\wdh z(x)\in\C\{x\}$, $\wdh{g}(u)\in\C\{u\}$ and $\wdh{h}(x,t,u)$, $\wdh{k}(x,t,u)$, $\wdh{l}(x,t,u)\in\C\{ x,t,u\}$ such that: with $\wdh{y}_1(x_1):=\wdh{y}(x_1)$.
 Thus this system has no solution in but it has solutions in \end{example}

-\begin{remark} By replacing $f_1(y)$,..., $f_r(y)$ by in these examples as in the proof of Lemma \ref{trick_B}, we can construct the same kind of examples involving only one equation.
+\begin{remark} By replacing $f_1(y),\ldots,f_r(y)$ by in these examples as in the proof of Lemma \ref{trick_B}, we can construct the same kind of examples involving only one equation.
 Indeed $f_1=f_2=\cdots=f_r=0$ if and only if $g=0$. \end{remark}

-\section{Nested Approximation in the algebraic case}
+\subsection{Nested Approximation in the algebraic case}

 All the examples of Section \ref{examples} involve components that depend on separate variables.
-Indeed Example \ref{diff} shows that equations involving partial derivatives yield algebraic equations whose solutions have components with separate variables.\\ In the case the variables are nested (i.e. $y_i=y_i(x_1,...,x_{s(i)})$ for some integer $i$, which is equivalent to say that $J_i$ contains or is contained in $J_j$ for any $i$ and $j$ with notations of Problems 1 and 2) it is not possible to construct a counterexample as we did in Section \ref{examples} from differential equations or equations as in Example \ref{Becker}.
+Indeed Example \ref{diff} shows that in general equations involving partial derivatives yield algebraic equations whose solutions have components with separate variables.\\ In the case the variables are nested (i.e. $y_i=y_i(x_1,\ldots,x_{s(i)})$ for some integer $i$, which is equivalent to saying that $J_i$ contains or is contained in $J_j$ for any $i$ and $j$ with the notation of Problems 1 and 2), it is not possible to construct a counterexample based on differential equations as we did in Section \ref{examples}.
 In fact in this nested case, for polynomial equations, algebraic power series solutions are dense in the set of formal power series solution.
-Moreover we will see, still in the nested case, that this not longer true the analytic case.\\ First of all in the algebraic case we have the following result:
+Moreover we will see, still in the nested case, that this is no longer true in the analytic case.\\ First of all in the algebraic case we have the following result: